moseskimc/price_prediction/README.md

 ## Analysis

-The presence of a few outliers skewed the distribution of price values.
-Binning by intervals of 500, we get:
+The presence of outliers skewed the distribution of price values.
+Binning by intervals of 500, we have the following count:

 |bin | count |
 |---------------|------|